 - Arts and cultural industries, including tourism.
 Tourism in New Mexico increased 7.2 percent in 2010, according to the New Mexico Tourism Department

 Online Degree Programs in New Mexico

-New Mexico online schools play an important role in preparing the state's workforce for a highly-skilled economy.
+New Mexico online schools play an important role in preparing the state's workforce for a skilled economy.
 Online education removes some of the hurdles to getting a college degree for New Mexicans historically excluded from higher education, such as those in rural areas.
 New Mexico is the sixth most sparsely populated state in the nation, and many New Mexico residents may live miles from the nearest college campus.